Valy2255/My-Portofolio/README.md

 ## How to View My Portofolio

-To view the site live, just press here [site](https://valy2255.github.io/My-Portofolio/)
+To view the site live, just press [here](https://valy2255.github.io/My-Portofolio/)

 To view this portfolio locally: